 I’ve tried this method only once with a flower from a special memorial bouquet as an experiment, and it sort of worked.
 After a while, I had to remove the drooping flower and hang it to air dry.
 The finished flower stayed intact longer than a normal dried flower of its variety would, but eventually came apart.

 Wax Preservation (Temporary)

-To extend the display life of sturdier blooms and foliage, they can be dipped in wax.
-They’re look pretty for an extra few weeks, but it’s a messy project (take care with your fingers!).
+To extend the display life of sturdier blooms and foliage, they could be carefully dipped in wax.
+They might look pretty for an extra few weeks, but it’s a messy project (and take care with your fingers).
 For most standard waxes, you also won’t be able to compost them afterwards.